ActiveDataBio/CL_Create_Project/README.md

 * Java 8
 * R

-After setting up all requirements download ![CLCreateProject.jar][CL-file].
+After setting up all requirements download [CLCreateProject.jar][CL-file].
 Refer to [How to prepare for my data](#prepare) for instructions on how to... well prepare your data.
 When your data is prepared run the CLCreateProject.jar file by using
 ```cmd
 java -jar CLCreateProject.jar <Oganism abrivation e.g. hsa> <Destination path> <RData file path> <metadata.tsv path>
 ```